brandon-red/CCN-Programming-Assignment/Part A/pingREADME.txt

 PING TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT 127.0.0.1 4 3.529ms

 **From this test, and analyzing the trace on Wireshark I could confirm:
-	-the messages were being delivered correctly
-	-the 1 second wait in between pings was working
+	-the messages and replies were being delivered correctly -the 1 second wait in between pings was working
 	-the rtt estimates calculated in my application were very close to the rtt values seen in the UDP Timestamps on Wireshark -the size of the packets are consistently 56 bytes